Suter, Bertuzzi lead Red Wings to 5-2 win over Vegas - WHIZ News

 DETROIT (AP) — Pius Suter and Tyler Bertuzzi each had a goal and an assist, and the Detroit Red Wings beat the Vegas Golden Knights 5-2 Sunday night.

 Robby Fabbri, Lucas Raymond and Vladislav Namestnikov also scored for the Red Wings.
-Sam Gagnerm, Filip Hronek and Nick Leddy each had two assists, and Thomas Greiss stopped 38 shots.
+Sam Gagnerm, Filip Hronek and Nick Leddy each had two assists.
+Thomas Greiss stopped 38 shots, including 19 in the third period.

 Nicolas Roy had a goal and an assist, and Jonathan Marchessault also scored for the Golden Knights.
 Laurent Brossoit finished with 25 saves.